transumption/holo-nixpkgs/CONTRIBUTING.md

 Run `nix-build -A artifacts.installers.holoport-nano`.

-Burn the resulting image to a microSD card with `sudo cp result/sd-image/*.img /dev/mmcblkX` (see `lsblk` for the exact device name).
+Burn the resulting image to a μSD card with `sudo cp result/sd-image/*.img /dev/mmcblkX` (see `lsblk` for the exact device name).

+Connect Ethernet cable to HoloPort Nano, and boot from the μSD card.

+During installation, LED will blink with yellow color.

-Boot HoloPort Nano from the microSD card.
-Once you see shell prompt, run `holoport-nano-install`.
-Eject the microSD card and reboot.
+Once LED turns green, installation is complete: eject the μSD card and reboot.

+If LED starts to blink with red, there was an error during installation.
+Connect over HDMI to see what's going on.